-How we assess boiler cover
+How We Assess Boiler Cover

 To help you choose the best boiler cover, we collect the views of thousands of people who have boiler cover themselves in our annual boiler cover survey.

-Our most recent survey of boiler cover was carried out in May 2016.
-We surveyed 4,413 people in total, all of whom had installed a gas or oil boiler within the previous six-and-a-half years.
+Our most recent survey of boiler cover was carried out in June 2017.
+We surveyed 3,202 people who had bought or acquired a boiler in the past six years about their boiler cover.
 We analysed their responses to give each of the main boiler brands an overall customer score and a brand reliability score.

+The results of our survey revealed a significant gap between the best and worst boiler cover providers: the top brand's score is 40 percentage points ahead of the lowest rated.

 We give each brand a customer score based on how satisfied customers of that brand are and how likely they would be to recommend their brand of boiler cover to a friend.